Alberta Soccer Association rules for the indoor boarded game

 Format of Games

-games will consist of two 25 minute halves with the last minute of each half being stop time
+games will consist of two 25 minute halves with the last minute of each half

 is no overtime for any game in the tournament